vanHeemstraSystems/clip-studio-paint/300/100/400/README.md

-# 400 - Sharing Works with Clip Studio Cloud Service
+# 400 - Sharing Works with Clip Studio Cloud Service (Our Choice)

 Compatible with Clip Studio Paint Ver.
 1.9.14